palanithanarajk/religious-toxic-exp-work/README.md

 ### Data Preparation

+The dataset used for this project is from the [Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data) Kaggle competition.

+Download the `train.csv` (and other related files) from the link above and place it in the project root or specify its path in the code.

 The model expects a CSV file (e.g., `train.csv`) with the following columns:
 - `comment_text`: The text of the comment.
 - `christian`, `jewish`, `muslim`, `hindu`, `buddhist`, `atheist`, `other_religion`: Toxicity labels (0 or 1, or continuous values >= 0.5 for toxicity).